Lebanese Council of 1736: Legacy

 The council was possibly the most important event in Maronite Church history as no council of the magnitude and importance had taken place before it.
 Though the implementation of the decrees of the council was slow and difficult, it led to a thorough reform of the Church and the gradual emancipation of the Maronite Church from the tutelage of the Maronite aristocratic families.
 This led also to tension between the two parties as the notables resented their loss of power over the Church as well as the loss of lands to the Church.
 The increased independence also led to an increase performance among the Church's flock, with its supervision of various schools and foundation of religious societies for lay people.

 Further, the Maronite educational system, which later educated both Christians and Muslims alike and still has some surviving schools today, produced several important thinkers and writers such as such as Boutros al-Boustani, Gibran Khalil Gibran, Maroun Abboud, Said Akl, and others.
-The focus on Arabic as language, at a time when other ethnicities, including Muslims, started to adopt Turkish as their language, resulted in the Maronites to be among the first pioneers of Arab unity.
+The focus on Arabic as language, at a time when other ethnicities, including Muslims, started to adopt Turkish as their language, resulted in the Maronites to be among the first pioneers of Modern Arab culture and literature.